Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 	   oc get pods -n openshift-operators

-	>**Be patient:** this action might take some time as OpenShift needs to pull the Operator's image from a remote repository
+	>**Be patient:** this action may take some time as OpenShift needs to pull the Operator's image from a remote repository

 	You should see something similar to: